 In the remoter areas in particular Lapland in the villages (if there is a shop) they opening from 9-5 occasionally to 6pm, we did find that the large supermarkets in Sodankylä did open till 9pm.
 Most shops close early on Saturdays, usually 12:00am some are open until 16:00 and very few if any are open on Sundays.
 The supermarket in Inari was open until 21:00.
 In the large towns, out of town shopping centre supermarkets are open till 21:00 hrs most days including Sundays.
 Remember if you go to the remoter areas, shops will be few a far between and usually only in the major towns, so stock up when you can and carry emergency meals.

 You can take your bike (if space permits) on most Finnish buses as they are usually coaches and the bikes go underneath with the normal luggage.
 You will need to remove all panniers and bags.
-If there are several of you then you would be advised to book in advance.
+If there are several of you with bikes then you would be advised to book in advance.
+The prices for bikes will vary from operator to operator and you will need to check with the individual operator.
 One of the Lapland bus companies www.eskelisen-lapinlinjat.com has its own website in English publishing its routes, timetables and prices.

 Probably the easiest way to get to Finland from the UK is to fly.
 We flew with 'Buzz' airline from Stanstead to Helsinki, unfortunately since our trip in 2002 Buzz have stopped this service.
 However KLM the dutch airline still run schedule flights to Helsinki.
-For information on using planes see our 'Taking your bike on planes' page.
+For information on taking bikes on planes see our 'Taking your bike on planes' page.

 - Since we went to Finland in 2001 they have changed their currency from the Finish Mark to Euros.